 Anastasia Panidou: [email protected]

-Students who are residing at the Anatolia Residence Halls, and their families, are able to contact the School Psychologist, Ms Anastasia Panidou, in case they have concerns or experience difficulties.
+Students who are residing at the Anatolia Residence Halls, and their families, are able to contact the Student Services Assistant, Ms Smaragda Spyrou, in case they have concerns or experience difficulties.
 Regular meetings between the team of Anatolia and the School Psychologist are held, as well as after-school visits, in order to reassure the well-being of the students, accommodate their needs and create a smooth transition and adjustment.

 The Pinewood Psychoeducational Assessment Center provides psychoeducational testing services to students located in Thessaloniki, Greece.
 Diagnostic assessments and evaluations can be defined as a collection of assessment and tests that are conducted in order to determine a child’s strengths, weaknesses, learning style, learning needs.
 The results of these assessments can be used to create a profile for the child, as well as develop an individualized learning plan that will enable them to perform at an optimal academic level.
 The type of evaluations range depending on the needs, situation, age, and linguistic background of each child.

 The Standardized Assessment that is offered in Pinewood, the American International School of Thessaloniki includes the following assessments:

 - Wechsler Intelligence Scale – Fifth Edition (WISC-V): The WISC-V is a cognitive ability measure, which provides the School Psychologists working with children with information on the intellectual performance of a child, the cognitive processing strengths and weaknesses and learning difficulties/ disorders.